Question Answering as Programming for Solving Time-Sensitive Questions: Experiments

 \subsubsection{Can LLMs find the answer provided enough context?}

-To investigate if LLMs can answer factual questions with time constraints provided enough context, we implement a variant of few-shot CoT by feeding it with the same documents used for our approach.
+To investigate if LLMs can answer factual questions with time constraints provided enough context, we implement a variant of few-shot CoT by feeding it with the same context used for our approach.
 Specifically, we present the text segments to them sequentially and ask if they can answer the question based on the context until they say yes and give the answer.
-What's more, we lower the difficulty by using golden paragraphs as context, which consists of the paragraph containing the ground truth and three paragraphs before and after it.
+Moreover, we lower the difficulty by using golden paragraphs as context, which consists of the paragraph containing the ground truth and three paragraphs before and after it.

-As demonstrated in \cref{table:abla_external_knowledge}, though given the same context, QAaP achieve much higher exact match score comparing to directly reading and answering, with $19.2\%$, $15.6\%$ and $7.4\%$ absolute increase on TimeQA-Easy, TimeQA-Hard and TempQuestions respectively.
-Performance increases a lot when golden paragraphs are provided, which reveals the difficulty for LLMs to straightforwardly identify the correct answer from a very long document.
-It is worth noting that QAaP is better than CoT-variant$^*$ on TimeQA-Hard, even if it reads the full document.
+As demonstrated in \cref{table:abla_external_knowledge}, though given the same context, QAaP achieves a much higher exact match score compared to directly reading and answering.
+The performance of the CoT-variant is even worse than CoT, which exposes LLMs' limitations in discriminating the answer that meets the constraint from the other irrelevant ones.
+Significant performance improvements are observed when golden paragraphs are provided.
+This result highlights the challenges faced by LLMs in accurately identifying the correct answer from lengthy documents.
+Notably, QAaP surpasses CoT-variant$^*$, even though the latter directly accesses the golden paragraphs.
+This finding further underscores the advantage of our proposed method.